vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 the performer standing in holy water should contemplate on Viṣnu, should offer worship with gandha and the rest and recite Purusasūkta (Rg.
 X. 90.
 1-16); for a year on both

-paksas; HV I. 344 (from Vi.
+pakṣas; HV I. 344 (from Vi.
 Dh.
 III.
 128. 1-7).
 Paurnamāsı--Many grants on the Full Moon days of M., K.,

 Jy., and Ās ; vide E. I. vol. VII, Appendix Nos.
 26-28, 30, 32, 33, 36 from sake 608 to 635 (686 to 723 A. D.).
 The word 'paurṇamāsi' is derived as 'pūrṇo māḥ ('mās' means 'moon') pūrṇamāḥ, tatra bhavā paurnamāsī (tithih)' or 'pūrno māso vartate asyām-iti paurṇamāsi'; HV II.
 160 says 'pūrṇamāso bhaved yasyām pūrṇamāsī tataḥ smṛtā' (quoting Bhav.
 U.).
 Vide above p.
 66 (pūrnamāṣad-an &c.).
 When the Moon and Jupiter are seen together (in the same naksatra) on a Full Moon day, that Paurṇamāsi is called great (Mahā), gifts and fasts on such a paurpamāsi yield inexhaustible merit (V. Dh.
 49. 9–10 q. by KR pp. 430-431 and KKN 373); vide KV 346-347, HK 640, VKK 77 and Vi.
 Dh.
 I. 60.21 for a similar verse.
 Such a paurṇamāsi is called mahā-caitrī, mahā-kārtiki, mahā-pausi &c.
 Vide Cintra prasasti of Sārangadeva (of 20–1-1287 A. D.) for provision made for festival of Caitra full Moon and Bhadrapada Full Moon, in E. I. vol. I. p.
 271 at p.
 279. When Paurṇamāsi or Amāvāsyā is viddhā the tithi mixed with 1st tithi is to be accepted except in case of Vaṭasāvitri; KN 300-301,